On this page 6

 - Not publicly stated.

-Typical inspection sequence: Foundation prior to pouring, framing/rough-in, then final inspection.
+Typical sequence: Foundation prior to pouring, framing/rough-in, then final inspection.
 Plumbing and mechanical systems are inspected at rough-in and final on permits purchased after October 1, 2011.

 One free reinspection is available if a required inspection fails; additional reinspections are fee-based.